Isabel70/Access-SQL-projects/README.md

-# Access-SQL-projects
-Run own business of musical instruments
+# Run a business of musical instruments - SQL ACCESS PROJECT

 The business we created the database for is a Music Instruments store.